Men’s Chelsea Boot Outfit Inspiration: 19 Modern Looks For 2022

 Dress up your casual wear

 Chelsea boots have the ability to add a dressy element to even the most casual of outfits.
-Take this combat trouser/flannel shirt/crew neck combo: where sneakers would have matched the laid-back feel, Chelsea boots give the look a smarter edge.
+Take this cargo pants/flannel shirt/crew neck combo: where sneakers would have matched the laid-back feel, Chelsea boots give the look a smarter, military edge.

 With pale jeans

 Chelsea boots are a natural pairing for jeans.
-Whereas dark browns and black match well with dark denim, the opposite is true for lighter washes.
-Instead, try a pair of stone suede Chelsea boots with stonewash jeans, and finish the look with a complementary corduroy Harrington, which adds a touch of preppy flair.
+Whereas dark browns and black match well with dark denim, the opposite is true for pale washes.
+Instead, try a pair of stone suede Chelsea boots with light wash jeans, and finish the look with a complementary corduroy Harrington jacket, which adds a touch of preppy flair.

 Brown suede Chelseas